usnistgov/ARIAC/docs/tutorials/tutorial_3.rst

 Once the environment is loaded and the competition state is ready, the interface node running in Terminal 1 will start the competition and the sensor will start publishing data.
 Each part detected by the camera will be logged to the terminal.

-Output
+Outputs
 --------------------------------

-A snippet of the output is shown below:
+A snippet of the terminal outputs of tutorial 3 displaying only the first two parts is provided below.

 .. code-block:: bash
-    :caption: Output of tutorial 3
+    :caption: Terminal outputs

     ==========================
     Part 1: 🟪 Purple Pump